oguntayomicheal/To-Do-list/README.md

 To get a local copy up and running follow these simple example steps.

 - clone this repository (click the green code button to copy link)
-- install project dependecies (npm install)
+- install project dependecies - `npm install`

 ## Authors